 - Adoptability: DPGs can be freely adopted by governments or agencies.

-- Avoid Vendor Lock-in: Because DPGs are open source, they do not lock the user into one technology vendor to ensure compatibility.
+- Avoid Vendor Lock-in: Because DPGs are open source, they do not lock the user into one technology vendor, thus ensuring compatibility.

 - Scalability: Adopting DPGs that have been successfully implemented at scale elsewhere can save countries and institutions resources and enable lower risk experimentation, piloting, and roll-out.